-However, the anticipated business from the donor rederation of African Pharmaceutical Manufacturers Associations
+However, the anticipated business from the donor markets has not been forthcoming.

+Federation Of African Pharmaceutical Manufacturers Associations

 Major Challenges

 - Cost competiveness - Failure to access donor markets (e.g. Global Fund) by WHO PQ or certified companies leading to lack of confidence and poor return on investment - Prices of medicines and the perception that this will negatively affect access - Low capacity utilization and its impact on prices and profitability - Quality issues regulators seen as non stringent and industry as non GMP compliant - Proliferation of fake counterfeit and substandard medicines challenge to both local companies and NMRA's - Lack of Capital